vincentbarr/vincentbarr.github.com/about.md

 You can reach me at vincentvbarr at gmail dot com.

 I built this site on Jekyll.
-Expect regular content, improved usability and IA beginning in March 2014.

-##n.
-a) Tinkerer, autodidact, reverse engineer-er-er with an appetite for interdisciplinarity (and pistachios, red ones).

-b) Doesn’t buy into the whole division between “left-brain” and “right-brain” thinkers; idea-generators and idea-executors; and people from upstate New York and rhythm.

-c) Early in life, grew up reading hurricane-proof paperweights disguised as software manuals; building computers and small networks, dual-booting Windows and Linux (for no real reason), making basic (visual basic, basic) apps, and gaining an appreciation for anyone working in 3D Studio Max or Rhino 3D (props).

-d) Stockpiles midnight oil.
-Reads McSweeney’s for LOLz.
-Urbant art enthusiast and muralist on hiatus.
+I cringe at starting an About Me section with a 'Work' header.
+And, for now, cringe I shall.

 ##Work

-* **Jet.com**: Manage paid customer acquisition (paid social, display, etc.).
+* **Jet.com**: Customer acquisition (social, display, etc.)
-* **MongoDB**: Run paid customer acquisition, web analytics, and split testing to help MongoDB grow efficiently.
-Debugging Drupal issues.
+* **MongoDB**: Customer acquisition, web analytics, split testing, and user research most of the time.
+Webmastery and debugging Drupal issues some of the time.
 * **Consulting**: Provide inbound marketing strategy, web analytics, split testing, and customer acquisition audits and strategy for clients ranging from venture-backed startups to magicians to a number of non-profits.
 * **Teaching**: Taught a 10-week digital marketing course to a diverse class of 30+ young professionals.
-* **Analysis Exchange**: Worked with a mentor to implement web analytics, efficient event tracking (Google Tag Manager + Link Click Listener + RegEx), and cross-domain tracking on FoodRescue.net; developed dashboards for executives, marketers, and paid search manager.
+* **Analysis Exchange**: Worked with a mentor to implement web analytics, efficient event tracking (Google Tag Manager + Link Click Listener + RegEx), and cross-domain tracking on FoodRescue.net; developed dashboards for executives, marketers, and performance marketing teams.

 ##Certifications  & Smertifications
 * Google Partner